Definitely-not-AWS-Workshops/workshop-1-blog/content/5-Further-Improvements/_index.md

 #### Operations and Workflows

+In addition to security and cost optimization for AWS services at scale, ensuring infrastructure deployment reliability is particularly challenging.
 To assist teams in effectively adopting AWS and streamlining software engineering processes the following enhancements to the workshop are recommended for the future:

 + Use Terraform Cloud API-driven run workflow for more complex CI/CD practices.
 + Consider to leverage [Terraform AWS modules](https://github.com/terraform-aws-modules) — a collection of Terraform AWS modules supported by the community or other reliable remote modules to speed up the development process.